See the revision history at the end of this document.

 client=firefox name="appid" value="ff" name="hspart" value="mozilla"

-These parameters inform the search engine that you're using a Firefox/Mozilla product and that's all it takes for Mozilla to rake in millions annually.
-From my point of view that wouldn't be a problem were Mozilla an ethical company, but in my view that is far from the truth.
-If you do not wish to support Mozilla for partnering with highly unethical companies like Google, or want to punish Mozilla for doing so (as well as many other stupid things) read on...
+These parameters inform the search engine that you're using a Firefox/Mozilla product and that, in part, is how Mozilla is able to rake in millions annually.
+I would have no problem whatsoever with Mozilla making money were it an ethical company, but it isn't.
+If you do not wish to support Mozilla for partnering with highly unethical companies like Google or want to punish them for the many other stupid things they've done, read on.

 Types of search engines

 The two primary types of search engines are meta search engines and search indexes and it is important to understand the difference.
 Google, Yahoo and Bing for example use software "robots" called "crawlers" to discover and index web content.
 In other words these companies actively seek out updated and fresh content to store in their databases so it's ready for you to find.
-On the other hand, meta search engines do not index the web and instead rely upon third parties such as Google and Bing to provide their search results.
-When you use these so-called "alternative" search engines, such as DuckDuckGo, Startpage, Searx, etc., you are still subject to the filter bubbles and censorship that is employed by the corporate giants.
-That said, privacy-respecting meta search engines still make sense since they offer a method to access the data-harvesting corporate giants without the privacy violations that accessing them directly would incur.
-Understand though that they are not true alternatives as they are often described, but rather proxies.
-These alternative search engines are also subject to local laws, such as secret surveillance requests issued by a government.
+On the other hand, meta search engines do not index the web and instead rely upon third parties such as Google and/or Bing to provide their search results (most use Bing).
+When you use these so-called "alternative" search engines, such as DuckDuckGo, Startpage, Searx, etc., you are still subject to the filter bubbles and censorship that is practiced by the corporate giants.
+That said, privacy-respecting meta search engines may still have value because they offer a method to access the data-harvesting corporate giants without the privacy violations that accessing them directly would incur.
+Understand though that they are not true alternatives as they are often described, but more like proxies.
+These "alternative" search engines are also subject to local laws, such as secret surveillance requests issued by a government.

 Adding search engines to Firefox